 Mexican-style lagers are a great fit for Cinco de Mayo.
 Resinous hop bombs or bright botanical beers suit Arbor Day.
-Christmas has its own category of ales, and pumpkin beers are unavoidable on Halloween.
+Christmas has its own category of ales, and pumpkin beers are unavoidable on Halloween and Thanksgiving.

 But what about President’s Day?
-While that may seem like a more daunting pairing exercise, there are plenty of options to knock back a beer and honor one of your favorite founding fathers.
-Give one of these craft beers a try this President’s Day.
+While that may seem like a more daunting pairing exercise, there are plenty of options for honoring your favorite founding fathers.
+Give one of these craft beers a try.

-This delicious stout brewed with May River oysters is named in tribute to General Sherman’s presentation of the city of Savannah to President Lincoln in 1864.
+This delicious stout brewed with May River oysters is named in tribute to General Sherman’s presentation of the city of Savannah, Georgia, to President Lincoln in 1864.
 A dash of salty brine is the stove pipe hat on the delicious chocolate and coffee notes found in the base beer.

 Brew Free!
-Or Die IPA – 21st Amendment
+Or Die IPA by 21st Amendment Brewery

 Unfortunately, you can’t buy this at the store, but you can have the satisfaction of recreating the first beer ever brewed in the White House by following the public domain recipe.
 Brewed at the request of our 44th president, it’s good enough to warrant a sincere “Thanks, Obama!”

-Coming in at a sizable 8.1% alcohol by volume, this beer uses all American ingredients and is only brewed once every four years to celebrate the passing of the presidential torch.
+Coming in at a sizable 8.1 percent ABV, this beer uses all American ingredients and is only brewed once every four years to celebrate the passing of the presidential torch.
 Ale to the Chief pours a thick, cloudy amber and drinks sweet and nuanced.

-The Amber, Pale and Light Lagers from Founding Fathers Brewing Co. put George Washington, Ben Franklin and Thomas Jefferson front and center on the labels.
-An excellent alternative to the big foreign-owned brewing conglomerates, you’ll also drink happy knowing fifty percent of Founding Fathers’ profits go to support charities that benefit military families.
+The Amber, Pale, and Light Lagers from Founding Fathers Brewing Co. put George Washington, Ben Franklin, and Thomas Jefferson front and center on the labels.
+An excellent alternative to the big foreign-owned brewing conglomerates, you’ll also drink happy knowing 50 percent of Founding Fathers’ profits go to support charities that benefit military families.